JanosVargaBME/ComputerGraphics/README.md

-"# Computer Graphics homeworks from the First semester of 2021/2022"
+# Computer Graphics homeworks from the First semester of 2021/2022

+## Descriptions